 Where exceptions are made by the Principal, Superintendent or Deputy Superintendent, as authorized herein, a written Principal's Incident Report shall be made to the Superintendent and kept on file for review by Board of Education members.

-C. Handgun, firearm, rifle, shotgun or similar weapon; any explosive compound or incendiary device; or, any other dangerous weapon as defined in O.C.G.A. §16-11-121, including but not limited to, a rocket launcher, bazooka, recoilless rifle, mortar, or hand grenade: Upon a finding of a violation by the Tribunal of any student found in possession of items listed in this subsection, the student shall be expelled for the school year and shall receive no credit for the school year for which the student is expelled.
-Thus, any student expelled for violating this rule in the second half of a regular school year shall not receive credit for the portion of the school year in which the incident occurred and the following half (third and fourth nine weeks) of the ensuing school year, excluding summer school.
-Students attending under a nine-week reporting period who are expelled, shall be expelled for four full reporting periods, excluding summer school, which discipline, if necessary, shall extend into the following school year.
-At the end of the required one-year expulsion, the student shall be required to attend a full year in the Alternative Education Center and comply with the rules and regulations of the Alternative Education Center before being allowed to reenter the regular school program.
+C. Dangerous Weapon: Includes but is not limited to any handgun, firearm, rifle, shotgun or similar weapon; any explosive compound or incendiary device; or, any other dangerous weapon as defined in O.C.G.A. §16-11-121, including but not limited to, a rocket launcher, bazooka, recoilless rifle, mortar, or hand grenade.

+DISCIPLINE:

+- Upon a finding of a violation by the Tribunal of any student found in possession of items listed in this subsection (i.e., firearm and/or dangerous weapon), the student shall be expelled from school for a period of not less than one calendar year, pursuant to Georgia law. - The Tribunal shall be authorized to place a student determined to have brought a firearm, dangerous weapon, or hazardous object to school in an alternative educational setting (i.e., Alternative Education Center). - Before any student who is expelled and/or assigned to the Alternative Education Center pursuant to a violation of this subsection seeks readmission to the student's zoned school or other placement, a placement conference shall be held.
+The school to which the student is to be readmitted shall request by telephone call and by either certified mail or statutory overnight delivery with return receipt requested or first-class mail at least one parent or guardian to schedule and attend a conference with the principal or his/her designee to devise a readmission and behavioral support plan.
+Failure of the parent or guardian to attend shall not preclude the student from being readmitted to the school.
+At the discretion of the principal, a teacher, counselor, or other person may attend the conference.

-It is recognized that on very rare occasions, a student unknowingly, unwittingly, involuntarily mav or unsuspectingly be involved in the presence of or briefly in possession of a firearm.
+It is recognized that on very rare occasions, a student may unknowingly, unwittingly, involuntarily or unsuspectingly be involved in the presence of or briefly in possession of a firearm.
 On these rare occasions, the Principal, the Tribunal Chairperson, the Superintendent, or designee, and the Board Attorney, shall have the discretion to determine whether such student was in fact unknowingly, unwittingly, involuntarily or unsuspectingly, in the presence or briefly in possession of such firearm and in certain cases, if all concur, may recommend a different disposition than is required by this policy.
 Where exceptions are made for firearm possession under these circumstances, a written report shall be made by the Superintendent and distributed to Board of Education Members.